milostomsik1/Bootstrap-4-PUG-SCSS/README.md

 # Bootstrap 4 PUG SCSS template

-Basic HTML structure with meta tags and Bootstrap JS and JQuery CDN.
+Basic PUG structure with meta tags and Bootstrap JS and JQuery CDN.
-Basic folder and file structure with linked scss partials.
+Basic folder and file structure with linked scss and pug partials.
 Gulp with pug to html, autoprefixer, scss to css, sass and js minifier and live browser reload.